 “Today, President Donald J. Trump and his Special Envoy Steve Witkoff are able to announce that Mr. Witkoff is leaving Russian airspace with Marc Fogel, an American who was detained by Russia.
 President Trump, Steve Witkoff and the President’s advisors negotiated an exchange that serves as a show of good faith from the Russians and a sign we are moving in the right direction to end the brutal and terrible war in Ukraine,” Waltz said in part of a statement.

-Waltz went on to say to say that Fogel will be back on American soil and reunited with his loved ones by Tuesday night.
+Waltz went on to say to say that Fogel would be back on American soil and reunited with his loved ones by Tuesday night.
+The White House shared a photo on X at 9:43 p.m., announcing Fogel was back on U.S. soil.
+The photo shows Fogel with an American flag and in a Steelers hat raising his fist while getting off of a plane.

-United States Envoy for Hostages Ambassador Adam Boehler shared what he calls a “real time photo” of Fogel on his way home.
+Earlier in the day, United States Envoy for Hostages Ambassador Adam Boehler shared what he called a “real time photo” of Fogel on his way home.
 The photo shows Fogel on a plane with a U.S. passport in his hand.

 Real time photo of Marc@Fogel@coming home. @realDonaldTrump @SteveWitkoff @StateSPEHA pic.twitter.com/FIAm8fwZtL